 Frequency for change-based events

-For change-based events, you can set up a batch job that triggers the processing of an event soon after the event is logged by the system.
+For change-based events, you can set up a batch job that triggers the processing of an event soon after the system logs the event.
 If you set up the batch job to recur more often, users receive their alerts sooner after changes occur.
 However, a high frequency for batch processing might adversely affect system performance.

-On the other hand, a batch job that recurs less often, and that is scheduled for times when the system load is low, might help improve system performance.
+On the other hand, a batch job that recurs less often, and that you schedule for times when the system load is low, might help improve system performance.
 However, a low frequency for batch processing might not meet the users' demands for timely alerts.

 Therefore, when you set up the frequency of batch processing for change-based events, consider the balance between the timeliness of alerts and the performance of the whole system.
 These considerations become more relevant as the number of users who create alert rules increases.
-The frequency doesn't affect the number of events that must be processed.
-However, if more users create rules, more checks must be done.
+The frequency doesn't affect the number of events that the system processes.
+However, if more users create rules, the process runs more checks.
 This type of data exchange might affect system performance.

 The risks of low batch frequency

-If you set up a low frequency for batch processing for change-based events, data that is relevant to the conditions in alert rules might be changed before the batch is processed.
+If you set up a low frequency for batch processing for change-based events, data that is relevant to the conditions in alert rules might change before processing.
 Therefore, you might lose alerts.

-For example, an alert rule is set up to trigger an alert when the event is customer contact changes and the condition is customer = BB.
-In other words, when the customer contact for customer BB is changed, the event is logged.
+For example, you create an alert to trigger when the event is customer contact changes and the condition is customer = BB.
+In other words, when the customer contact for customer BB changes, the process logs the event.
 However, the batch processing system is set up so that batch processing occurs less often than data entry.
-If the customer name is changed from BB to AA before the event is processed, the data in the database no longer matches the condition in the rule, customer = BB.
+If the customer name changes from BB to AA before the event is processed, the data in the database no longer matches the condition in the rule, customer = BB.
 Therefore, when the event is finally processed, no alert is generated.

 Set up processing for change-based alerts